 - A. Tree Permit Application.
 The applicant shall include on the permit application: - 1.
 A site plan showing the location of the trees that were removed. - 2.
-Proof of imminent likelihood of failure that may include: - a.
+Proof of imminent likelihood of failure, to the satisfaction of the Director, that may include:

+- a.
 Photographs of the tree and surrounding area prior to removal. - b.
 A report by a Certified Arborist attesting to the tree's imminent likelihood of failure. - B. Application Review.